-The pandemic has made clear that big data about individuals and populations is one of the most important resources we have today for understanding our societies, and for communicating and taking decisions.
+Big data about individuals and populations is one of the most important resources we have today for understanding our societies, and for communicating and taking decisions.
+The pandemic we are confronting has confirmed that fact.
 Data visualizations about the exponential spread of the virus (“the curve”) in cities, countries and the world have been used by governments, scientists, economists, journalists, and citizens with various purposes.
 From enforcing lock-downs to reporting news, and from making economic policies to telling stories, data is at the core of the pandemic responses and narratives.
 Likewise, technology corporations like Google, Facebook and Apple, as some of the most powerful gatherers of data about people, have also showed up their capacity to track, analyze, model and predict the contagion with sophisticated data visualizations and maps, and have partnered with governments and other companies to offer solutions to the health crisis.
 Hundreds of mobile applications based on the tracing of social contact and the analysis of personal data have been developed around the world and installed on the smartphones of millions of citizens in order to monitor and control the spread of the virus.

 The reliance on data, and particularly big data, during the pandemic allows us to think about the power asymmetries and relationships that exist in a world mediated and interconnected by digital technology, and characterized by an increasing process of datification.
 Today, the majority of social, economic, cultural, and other dimensions of human life are being measured and transformed into quantifiable data that can be collected, stored, processed, and analyzed using computers, data centers and sophisticated algorithms.
 Who has the capacity to track, storage, aggregate and analyze personal and social data today?
 What kind of relationships exist in the process of data collection that digital technology allows?
 How is the data of individuals and entire populations being used and with which purposes?
 How does the use of personal and social data by technology corporations limits the autonomy and freedom of citizens, communities and countries?
 How does data extraction and exploitation by a small number of private and public actors impact the stability of democratic societies?